jiun0201/project/EDAV&VIZ/Blogpost/2014-05-05-Jiun-Blogpost3.md

 ### 2. Data source: ###

-Since there was no way that I could identify the source of the original data, I used a different set of data which has similar properties and hoped to represent it in a more effective scatterplot matrix.
+Since there was no way that I could identify the source of the original data, I used a different set of data which has similar properties and hoped to represent it in a more way.
 I extracted data from [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Wholesale+customers).
-Beside this particular dataset, the website actually holds various types of dataset.
+Beside this particular dataset, the repository actually holds various types of dataset.

 ### 3. Thought process and Actions: ###

 I thought of making a plot like [this](http://hci.stanford.edu/jheer/files/zoo/ex/stats/splom.html).
 There were two things that I wanted to improve upon this plot though.
 First, I wanted to see different scenarios by adding an interactive selection option; in this case, it would be "US" and "EU" and "Japan".
-Second, I wanted to use the space of diagonal cells/parts of matrices.
+Second, I wanted to use the space of diagonal cells/parts of matrices by adding box-plot, more informative.
 Then, I discovered a new world 'rCharts'.
 Volia! rCharts is an R package to create, customize and publish interactive javascript visualizations from R using a familiar lattice style plotting interface.
 Here is my embedded visualization below.
 The R code and the plot can be seen [here](http://bl.ocks.org/jiun0201/6c1cfef66c61c7bd8952).

 <div align="left"><iframe src="http://bl.ocks.org/jiun0201/6c1cfef66c61c7bd8952/" allowfullscreen="allowfullscreen" frameborder="0" width="1200" height="850"></iframe></div>